 History between Twitter and Saudi Arabia

 The removal of these accounts is not the first time controversy has embroiled Twitter and the Kingdom of Saudi Arabia.
-A network of messages in support of the Saudi regime following the disappearance, and subsequent alleged murder, of journalist Jamal Khashoggi.
+A network of bots reportedly tweeted thousands of messages in support of the Saudi regime following the disappearance, and subsequent alleged murder, of journalist Jamal Khashoggi.
 Twitter removed the accounts after Josh Russell, a US technology specialist, alerted the social media site to the bots’ activity.

 What is disinformation?